Ketevan Arakhamia-Grant: Chess career

 In 2007, she beat former U.S. Champion Hikaru Nakamura at Gibraltar Masters, in a 100-move first round encounter.
 Journalist John Saunders describes Arakhamia-Grant as the ideal role model: "her charming and dignified manner belies a tough, determined fighter at the board."

-At Philadelphia, while visiting her sister, she played the World Open and finished top woman.
+While visiting her sister in Philadelphia, she played the World Open and finished top in the female category.
 As the tournament was a qualifier for the MonRoi Women's Grand Prix, she earned a place in the Montreal finale, held just a few weeks later.
-There, she shared the lead after five rounds and finished in joint fourth place (Pia Cramling won).
-As part of the Liverpool European Capital of Culture festivities, she played in the United Kingdom vs China match and was top scorer for the UK with 4/6, although China won the match.
+There, she shared the lead after five rounds and finished in joint fourth place.

+As part of the festivities for Liverpool being European Capital of Culture in 2008, she played in the United Kingdom vs China match and was top scorer for the UK with 4/6, although China won the match.

 At the 2008 EU Individual Open Chess Championship in Liverpool, she shared the highest scoring woman prize with Jovanka Houska and Yelena Dembo.
 At the Olympiad in Dresden, she played for Scotland in the main event and completed her final grandmaster norm with victory in the final round.
 Having additionally met the 2500 Elo rating requirement in the January 2009 FIDE list, she was awarded the title in March 2009, making her Scotland's sixth grandmaster.
 In August 2009 Arakhamia-Grant won the Baltic Queen round-robin tournament in Saint Petersburg.

-In July 2011 she won the Scottish Championship outright, finishing with the score of 7/9.

-In league chess, Ketevan Arakhamia-Grant has played for OSC Baden-Baden in the Women's Bundesliga and for Georgian team Interplast Tbilisi in the European Club Cup.
+In July 2011, she won the Scottish Championship outright, finishing with the score of 7/9.
+In league chess, Arakhamia-Grant has played for OSC Baden-Baden in the Women's Bundesliga and for Georgian team Interplast Tbilisi in the European Club Cup.
 For the 2008–9 season, she represents Wood Green Hilsmark Kingfisher 1 in the British 4NCL.